 F2PY test suite#

-F2PY’s test suite is present in the directory numpy/f2py/tests
+F2PY’s test suite is present in the directory numpy/f2py/tests.
+Its aim

 is to ensure that Fortran language features are correctly translated to Python.